TechCavern/WaveTact/README.md

 - Freenode (irc.freenode.net)
 - ObsidianIRC (irc.obsidianirc.net)

-WaveTact is under the DWTFPL
+WaveTact is under the DWTFPL - (But I do ask that you not sell it)

 Building
 ========